 The air filter filters the intake air before it circulates in the front compartment to cool the main electronics.
+See 6.11 Replace the Light Engine Air Filter.

 Manual Douser Override

 Closes the douser.
 Closing the douser rotates a shutter blade in front of the lamp and reduces lamp power to 2kW to conserve lamp life.
 The override switch is meant for emergency use only.